Sport psychology: Arousal regulation

 Arousal regulation refers to entering into and maintaining an optimal level of cognitive and physiological activation in order to maximize performance.
 This may include relaxation if one becomes too anxious or stressed through methods such as progressive muscle relaxation, deep breathing exercises, and meditation, or the use of energizing techniques (e.g., listening to music, energizing cues) if one is not alert enough.
 This may also include cognitive strategies of relaxation through methods of psychological preparation and positive self-talk.
 A meta-analysis of 32 studies reported a moderate positive effect of self-talk interventions on sport performance (overall ES ≈ 0.48), with instructional self-talk particularly effective for fine motor tasks.

 Progressive muscle relaxation (PMR) refers to the progressive tensing and relaxing of target muscle groups, which can help lower blood pressure, reduce state anxiety, improve performance, and decrease stress hormones.
 This technique was developed by Edmund Jacobson, who found that people under stress typically displayed increased muscle tension.
 This technique requires athletes to feel the tension in a muscle group in order to recognize the subsequent relaxation.
 To successfully use this technique, athletes must allot about twenty to thirty minutes to the activity, tense each muscle group for about four to eight seconds, and ensure that controlled and deep breathing is also applied.
-It is important to note that this technique can increase feelings of fatigue.
+This technique can increase feelings of fatigue.
 Although this technique is not well-suited as a pre-performance method of arousal regulation, it has been found that long-term regular practice can reduce state anxiety and sports-related pain, which is often exacerbated by anxiety.